The world has never faced a crisis like COVID-19. The pandemic is impacting

 Get the latest about COVID-19 from WHO.

-Please note: there have been some cases reported of people fraudulently posing as WHO or the COVID-19 Solidarity Response Fund.
-WHO, the UN Foundation, nor the Swiss Philanthropy Foundation will ever contact you for your credit card or banking details.
+Please note: The Solidarity Response Fund is entering a new phase, supporting WHO's vital work in 2021 and is being powered by WHO Foundation.
+There have been some cases reported of people fraudulently posing as WHO or the COVID-19 Solidarity Response Fund.
+WHO, nor WHO Foundation will ever contact you for your credit card or banking details.
 Please see our FAQ to learn more about the ways you can actually give to the fund.